 - VoIPmonitor Free, open source specialized VoIP monitor that includes live monitoring and analysis modules

-The best VoIP Monitors
+The best tools for VoIP monitoring

 First up on this list we have SolarWinds VoIP and Network Quality Manager.
 SolarWinds VoIP and Network Quality Manager allows you to monitor VoIP call performance and WAN performance.
 VoIP metrics that you can track include jitter, latency, Mean Opinion Score (MOS), and packet loss.
-These metrics tell you if VoIP calls are being delivered with poor quality.
+These metrics tell you if VoIP calls are being delivered with poor voice and telephony quality.

 In the event that you need to run extensive troubleshooting you can go through your call records to find information that can show you what is causing poor performance.
 You can search for calls by call origination, call destination, call manager, call time, call status, and call quality.
 This helps to move the troubleshooting process along quickly.